Arsène Wenger

-Born in Strasbourg and raised in Duttlenheim to an entrepreneurial family, Wenger was introduced to football by his father, the manager of the local village team.
+Born in Strasbourg and raised in Duttlenheim, Wenger was introduced to football by his father, the manager of the local village team.
 After a modest playing career, in which he made appearances for several amateur clubs, Wenger obtained a manager's diploma in 1981.
-Following an unsuccessful period at Nancy in 1987, Wenger joined Monaco; the club won the league championship in 1988.
-In 1991, Wenger guided Monaco to victory in the Coupe de France.
-In 1995, he moved to Japan to coach J.League side Nagoya Grampus Eight and won the Emperor's Cup and Japanese Super Cup in his first and only year.
+Following an unsuccessful period at Nancy in 1987, Wenger joined Monaco; the club won the league championship in 1988 and won the Coupe de France in 1991.
+In 1995, he became coach of J.League side Nagoya Grampus Eight and won the Emperor's Cup and Japanese Super Cup in his first and only year.

-Wenger was named manager of Arsenal in 1996; his appointment was greeted with little enthusiasm from the English media and his players alike.
-In 1998, he became the first foreign manager to win a Premier League and FA Cup double.
-Wenger guided Arsenal to another league and cup double in 2002, and won his third league title in 2004, which earnt distinction as he guided his team to an undefeated domestic league season – something achieved only once before in English football, by Preston North End, 115 years previously.
-Arsenal later eclipsed Nottingham Forest's record of 42 league matches unbeaten and went seven more matches before losing in October 2004.
-Under him, the club made its first appearance in a Champions League final in 2006, though the team lost to Barcelona.
-Wenger oversaw Arsenal's relocation to the Emirates Stadium, and prioritised the club's finances in his second decade to meet costs.
-This coincided with a nine-year spell without winning a trophy, before Wenger guided Arsenal to further FA Cup successes in the 2010s; he holds the record for most wins in the competition with seven.
-He departed as manager in 2018.
+Wenger was named manager of Arsenal in 1996; his appointment was greeted with little enthusiasm from the English media and his players alike but he became the first foreign manager to win a Premier League and FA Cup double in 1998.
+Wenger guided Arsenal to another league and cup double in 2002 and won his third league title unbeaten in 2004 – this was the first time an English club, after Preston North End 115 years previously, went unbeaten.
+Arsenal later set the record for most league matches unbeaten (49) before losing in October 2004.
+Under him, the club made its first appearance in a Champions League final in 2006 and relocated to the Emirates Stadium; this move caused Wenger to prioritise the club's finances to meet costs, which coincided with a nine-year spell without winning a trophy.
+Wenger guided Arsenal to further FA Cup successes in the 2010s; he holds the record for most wins in the competition with seven.
+He departed as manager in 2018 and retired.

 The nickname "Le Professeur" is used by fans and the English press to reflect Wenger's studious demeanour.
 He is one of the most celebrated managers of his generation, having changed perceptions of the sport and profession in England and abroad.
-His approach to the game emphasises an attacking mentality, with the aim that football ought to be entertaining on the pitch.
-Wenger's Arsenal teams were criticised for their indiscipline and naivety; his players received 100 red cards between September 1996 and February 2014, though the team won awards for sporting fair play.
-At Monaco, Wenger earned a reputation for spotting young talent and developing a youth system, which he carried through at Arsenal.
+He has been praised for his entertaining, attacking approach to the game but his Arsenal teams were criticised for their indiscipline and naivety; his players received 100 red cards between September 1996 and February 2014, though the team also won awards for sporting fair play.
+Wenger also earned a reputation for spotting young talent and developing a youth system throughout his career.